jaaclaine/100-days-of-code/README.md

 - Started React on codecademy
 - Started the button party with jQuery
 ###### DAY 026
-- React curte is under maintance on codecademy so I just finished the jQuery one
+- React curse is under maintance on codecademy so I just finished the jQuery one
 - I AM VERY READY TO DO THE BUTTONS PAGE WITH THE JQUERY  :dancer: :dancer: :dancer: :dancer:
 ###### DAY 027
 - Maybe was a mistake get into Codefights, because I love play games :video_game: and also I love solve problems